miralemd/picasso.js/docs/src/input/brushing.md

 ```

-To make the component react to a 'tap', we add a _trigger object_ with an `action` of type 'tap' and set the brush `contexts` we want to affect.
+To make the component react to a 'tap', we add a _trigger object_ with an `on` of type 'tap' and set the brush `contexts` we want to affect.

 To have the component listen to brush changes and update itself, we add a _consume object_ with the name of the `context` we want it to observe, and set the `style` of `inactive` points.